German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Discussion

 Recent work has begun fine-tuning large language models (LLMs) not only to generate single “correct” answers, but to minimize the divergence between the model’s predicted response distributions and empirical human survey data from sources such as the World Values Survey and Pew Global Attitudes Survey \citep{cao2025specializing, suh2025language}.
 However, these supervised distribution-fitting methods require substantial computational resources and access to proprietary model weights, making them less applicable in low-resource or restricted-access settings.
 In contrast, persona prompting offers a more lightweight and adaptable alternative that can be applied even to publicly available models.
 The performance of persona-based methods can potentially further be improved through few-shot approaches and with the release of increasingly capable language models.
 This highlights a promising avenue for future work, combining the interpretability and flexibility of prompting with the precision gains typically associated with fine-tuned models.

-\emph{German General Personas} can act as a valuable resource that supports systematic comparisons of population-alignment of LLMs within different tasks (e.g., survey response generation, discussion simulations or behavior predictions).
+\emph{German General Social Survey Personas} can act as a valuable resource that supports systematic comparisons of population-alignment of LLMs within different tasks (e.g., survey response generation, discussion simulations or behavior predictions).